 The aim of these requirements is to ensure the safe production of food for human consumption and food or feed that is fed to food-producing animals.
 They apply to all food or feed producers, including those rearing animals for food or products of animal origin (e.g. eggs or milk).

 The FSA’s business guidance on Food incidents, product withdrawals and recalls sets out how to report, respond to and prevent an incident, including how to withdraw or recall unsafe food and feed products.

 - Food or feed must not be placed on the market if it is unsafe (either posing a risk to human health or unfit for human consumption).
 Feed is deemed to be unsafe if it has an adverse effect on animal or human health or if it makes the food derived from food-producing animals unsafe for human consumption.

-- If there is reason to believe that food or feed placed on the market does not meet safety requirements, and it has left your immediate control, then procedures must immediately be initiated to withdraw it from the market and to inform the Food Standards Agency and your Local Authority.
+- If there is reason to believe that food or feed placed on the market does not meet safety requirements, and it has left your immediate control, then procedures must immediately be initiated to withdraw it from the market and to inform the Food Standards Agency (FSA) and your Local Authority (LA).

 - Where food or feed has already reached consumers or the user of the feed, they must be informed of the reason for withdrawal.
 Feed must be recalled from the market if there is no other way of achieving a sufficiently high level of health protection.

-- If food that you have supplied, or is still in your possession with the intention to sell, poses or could potentially pose a risk to health, the appropriate authorities must immediately be informed.
+- If food that you have supplied, or is still in your possession with the intention to sell, poses or could potentially pose a risk to health, the FSA or LA must immediately be informed.

 - Systems or procedures must be in place that relate to the traceability of inputs to your farm.
 Inputs are food, feed, food-producing animals and any substance intended/ expected to be incorporated into feed.
 Farm records must identify the name and address of your supplier, the nature and quantity of the products supplied to you, and dates of delivery of these inputs.